Skip to content

 A diagram of the solar system illustrates the heliosphere, detailing the termination shock, heliopause, and bow shock, along with the paths of Pioneer 10, Pioneer 11, Voyager 1, and Voyager 2.
 This visual representation underscores key aspects of fundamental science in our cosmic neighborhood.

 This 1997 artwork shows the planets of the Solar System and the relative trajectories of the first four spacecraft on a course to exit the Solar System.
 In 1998, Voyager 1 overtook Pioneer 10, and in 2012, it passed the heliopause and entered interstellar space.
-Voyager 2 entered interstellar space in 2018 and recently surpassed Pioneer 10's distance in 2023; therefore we strongly suspect that Pioneer 10 is in interstellar space as well, but it is no longer functional.
-General relativity and our current conception of the Universe is proving very difficult to overthrow.
+Voyager 2 entered interstellar space in 2018 and recently surpassed Pioneer 10's distance in 2023; therefore we strongly suspect that Pioneer 10 is in interstellar space as well, but it is no longer functional, so we cannot make the critical measurements necessary to make such a determination.

 Credit: NASA